 - assessment for learning is made explicit.

-The planning format aims to assist the teachers of both EAL and mainstream students by helping them to focus on particular aspects of their teaching as they plan to:
+The planning template aims to assist the teachers of both EAL and mainstream students by helping them to focus on particular aspects of their teaching as they plan to:

 - identify the language demands of the units they are teaching, and thus to ensure that language teaching becomes an integral part of teaching in their curriculum learning areas